How to stay cool while scuba diving in the summer!

 Learn more about Fitness And Diving: Getting Fit For Scuba Diving.

-Drinking cool drinks can also help regulate the body’s temperature.
+Drinking cool beverages can also help regulate the body’s temperature.
 Extremely cold drinks do tend to give some people stomach cramps, so if you experience that, make sure the drinks are a bit more temperate.
 And don’t believe the old wives tale that a hot drink helps your body “cope” with the heat.

 Wait For It…